An artist's concept of the central region of an active galaxy. (Credit: NASA/Goddard Space Flight Center Conceptual Image Lab)

 Active galaxies are galaxies that have a small core of emission embedded at the center of an otherwise typical galaxy.
 This core is typically highly variable and very bright compared to the rest of the galaxy.

-For "normal" galaxies, we can think of the total energy they emit as the sum of the emission from each of the stars found in the galaxy.
-For the "active" galaxies, this is not true.
-There is a great deal more emitted energy than there should be... and this excess energy is found in the infrared, radio, UV, and X-ray regions of the electromagnetic spectrum.
-The energy emitted by an active galaxy (or AGN) is anything but "normal".
+For normal galaxies, we think of the total energy they emit as the sum of the emission from each of the stars found in the galaxy, but in active galaxies, this is not true.
+There is a great deal more emitted energy in active galaxies than there should be and this excess energy is found in the infrared, radio, UV, and X-ray regions of the electromagnetic spectrum.
+The energy emitted by an active galaxy, AGN for short, is anything but normal.
 So what is happening in these galaxies to produce such an energetic output?

 Active galaxies are intensely studied at all wavelengths.
 Since they can change their behavior on short timescales, it is useful to study them simultaneously at all energies.
 X-ray and gamma-ray observations have proven to be important parts of this multiwavelength approach since many high-energy quasars emit a large fraction of their power at such energies.
-X-rays can penetrate outward from very near the center of a galaxy.
-Since that is where the "engines" of AGN are located, X-rays provide scientists with unique insights into the physical processes occurring there.
-In addition, gamma-ray observations alone can provide valuable information on the nature of particle acceleration in the quasar jet, and clues as to how the particles interact with their surroundings.
+The X-rays in AGN originate from very near the black hole, so X-ray studies can provide scientists with unique insights into the physical processes occurring in the central engine.
+In addition, gamma-ray observations alone can provide valuable information on the nature of particle acceleration in the quasar jet and clues as to how the particles interact with their surroundings.